Snake River Fish Report for 4-15-2022

 by WA Department of Fish & Wildlife Staff

-Action: Open spring Chinook salmon fishing on the Snake River.
-Open Tuesdays and Fridays only beginning May 4, 2021.
+Action: Opens spring Chinook salmon fishing on the Snake River as described below.

 Species affected: Chinook salmon.

-Location: Below Little Goose Dam: Snake River from Texas Rapids boat launch (south side of the river upstream of the mouth of Tucannon River) to the fishing restriction boundary below Little Goose Dam.
-This zone includes the rock and concrete area between the juvenile bypass return pipe and Little Goose Dam along the south shoreline of the facility (includes the walkway area locally known as “the Wall” in front of the juvenile collection facility).
+A) Below Little Goose Dam: Snake River from Texas Rapids boat launch (located on the south side of the river upstream of the mouth of Tucannon River) to the fishing restriction boundary below Little Goose Dam.
+This zone includes both shores and the rock and concrete area between the juvenile bypass return pipe and Little Goose Dam along the south shoreline of the facility (includes the walkway area locally known as “the Wall” in front of the juvenile collection facility).

-Reason for action: The 2021 Columbia River forecasted return of upriver spring Chinook salmon is sufficiently abundant to allow for harvest opportunity on the Snake River based on WDFW Commission Policy C-3620.
+Reason for action: The 2022 Columbia River forecasted return of upriver spring Chinook salmon is sufficiently abundant to allow for harvest opportunity on the Snake River based on WDFW Commission Policy C-3630.
 The U.S. v.
 Oregon (2018-2027) Management Agreement provides Endangered Species Act coverage for this fishery.

-Additional information: The minimum size of any retained Chinook salmon is 12 inches.
-Jacks are less than 24 inches long.
-The adipose fin-clipped Chinook salmon that can be retained must have a healed scar at the location of the missing fin.
-All Chinook salmon with the adipose fin intact, and all bull trout and steelhead must be immediately released unharmed.
+Adult Chinook are 24 inches or longer.
+Adipose fin-clipped Chinook salmon that may be retained must have a healed scar at the location of the missing fin.
+All Chinook salmon with the adipose fin intact, all bull trout, and steelhead must be immediately released unharmed.

 Website Hosting and Design provided by TECK.net